KristianMSchmidt/flask-portfolio/README.md

 # Online Portfolio

-An online portfoli showing some of my work.
-Webdesign adopted (with permission) from Traversy Media.
+An online portfolio showing some of my work.

 http://kristianmschmidt.pythonanywhere.com/portfolio